pascalx-git/SketchPrompt/HELP.md

 - Restart your OpenVSX-compatible editor if sketches become unresponsive
 - Check available system memory

+#### **"Unable to Open" File Errors**
+If you get an "Unable to open" error when trying to open a sketch file:
+- **Try renaming the file** to something different (e.g., change "Untitled-1.sketchprompt" to "my-sketch.sketchprompt")
+- **Close and reopen your editor** to clear any cached file paths
+- **Check file permissions** - ensure the file is readable
+- **Avoid special characters** in file names (stick to letters, numbers, hyphens, and underscores)
+- **Move the file** to a different folder if the current location has path issues
+- **Create a new sketch** if the file continues to have problems

+**Common causes:**
+- File path resolution issues with certain file names
+- Auto-save timing conflicts during file creation
+- Special characters or problematic file naming patterns
+- File system caching issues

 ### Getting More Help
 - Check the [GitHub Issues](https://github.com/pascalx-git/SketchPrompt/issues) for known problems
 - Review the [CHANGELOG.md](CHANGELOG.md) for recent updates and fixes